speedtracker/speedtracker-netlify/README.md

 1. With everything configured, you can now [start a test](#starting-a-test).

+1. Visit your dashboard at your root URL (e.g. https://speedtracker.netlify.com).
+Once the test has finished, the results will be displayed in the various charts.
+It may take some time for the test to finish – if you don't see any data, check back in a few minutes.

 ## Starting a test

-To start a test, send a `GET` request to `https://<your-netlify-url>/api/test/default`.
+To start a test, send a `GET` request to `https://speedtracker.netlify.com/api/test/default`.
 This will instruct WebPageTest to start a test on your behalf.

 This response to this request includes some relevant information, such as the test ID.
 The `userUrl` property contains a link to the test status, telling you whether it's still queued, running or if it has been completed.

+Depending on how busy the chosen WebPageTest instance is, the test may take several minutes – or even hours – to complete.
+Once finished, the results will be sent back to SpeedTracker and displayed on the dashboard.

 ## Configuration